FTEM Fuel Treatment Data Sources Technical Documentation

 • FACTS treatments completed after Jan.
 1 2005.

-• NFPORS treatments completed during or after 2008.
+• NFPORS or IFPRS treatments completed during or after 2008.

 • All other treatments completed less than ten years ago.